dhad4g/Lexington/docs/ALU.md

 | 4'b1110 | *reserved*  |
 | 4'b1111 | ALU_NOP     | do nothing, pass through `src1` to `result`

-*all reserved instructions should act as a NOP*
+*all reserved op codes should act as a NOP*